 It's a little different to other SwimRun events, in that it is relatively short, and you have the option of 3 distances.
 It sounds like a great event to "dip your toe in the waters" of SwimRun if you are starting out in this exciting new sport!

-You can pick up your race pack the previous day, Saturday April 25th, from 9.00am to 6.00pm, from the Blue Sky Endurance shop in Charleston.
+Normally, you can pick up your race pack the previous day, on the Saturday from 9am to 6pm, from the Blue Sky Endurance shop in Charleston.

-On Sunday April 26th you can pick up your race pack (if you haven't already) at the Trophy Lakes venue from 6.30am to 7.15am.
+On the Sunday you can pick up your race pack (if you haven't already) at the Trophy Lakes venue from 6.30am to 7.15am.

 At 7.30am there is a compulsory race briefing for ALL distances.